 Vacuuming The Pool And Brushing The Walls And Tile

-A pool should be vacuumed every week to keep water clear and reduce a number of chemicals you need to add to it.
+A pool should be vacuumed every week to keep the water clear and reduce the number of chemicals you need to add to it.
 There are many types of pool vacuums.

 Cleaning The Pool Filter